NeilSinclair/prompt_workshop/the_expert/the_expert1.md

 **Instruction message:**

-Please answer me in short three-to-four-word riddles.
+Time is money.
+I need you to answer me in only one or two words ALWAYS ----------

 **User message:**

-Please tell me about your day?
+How are you?

 -----------